-- 37. The Shueys' "pseudo-comps" and list of sale prices from 2019 fare no better.
+- 36. The Shueys' "pseudo-comps" and list of sale prices from 2019 fare no better.
 The Shueys offered nothing to show how the properties on their sales list compared to the subject property.
-While they offered a little more information for their "pseudo comps," they did not sufficiently compare the characteristics of any of their "pseudo comps" to those of the subject property for the raw sales data to have probative value.
+While they offered a little more information for their "pseudo comps," they failed to explore the details of those transactions.
+One of those sales occurred roughly a week after the seller had obtained title to the property by paying off a land contract.
+That timing raises questions about whether the property was exposed to the market.
+In any case, the Shueys did not sufficiently compare the characteristics of any of their "pseudo comps" to those of the subject property for the raw sales data to have probative value.
 And they did not even attempt to explain how relevant differences affected the properties' relative values.
-See Long, 821 N.E.2d at 470-471 (holding that taxpayers' sales data for other properties lacked probative value where they failed to compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 38.
-The Shueys also attempted to use the HPI and an overall inflation calculator to trend the price they paid to buy the subject property in 2004 forward to a value as of the January 1, 2020 valuation date.
-But the Shueys failed to show that using those methods, or any other method, to trend the sale price of a residential property to a value as of a date more than 15 years removed from the sale complies with generally accepted appraisal principles.
-To the contrary, Ratterman testified that he would prefer not to go back more than two years for trending purposes. - 39.
-The Shueys' computations of alternative values using different GRMs and the property's contract rent similarly lack probative weight.
-They did not offer any market support for how they determined those GRMs beyond John Shuey's bald assertion that investors in low-end properties look for GRMs of 65 to 70.
-Nor did they show that the contract rent they charged was at market rate as of the valuation date.
-See Indiana MCH, LLC. v.
-Scott Cty.
-Ass'r, 987 N.E.2d 1182, 1185-86 (Ind.
-Tax Ct.
-2013) (Explaining that under the income approach, "one must not only examine the historical and current income, expenses, and occupancy rates for the subject property, but the income, expenses, and occupancy rates of comparable properties in the market as well.") (citing The Appraisal Institute, The Appraisal of Real Estate 493, 501, 509, 511-12 (12th ed.
-2001).

-40. Although the Assessor sought to raise the assessment, she too failed to offer probative evidence establishing a different value.
+See Long, 821 N.E.2d at 470-471 (holding that taxpayers' sales data for other properties lacked probative value where they failed to compare how the characteristics of those properties compared to their property and to explain how any differences affected market value-in-use). - 37.
+The Shueys also attempted to use the HPI and an overall inflation calculator to trend the price they paid to buy the subject property in 1995 forward to a value as of the January 1, 2020 assessment date.
+But the Shueys failed to show that using those methods, or any other method, to trend the sale price of a residential property to a value as of a date more than 24 years removed from the sale complies with generally accepted appraisal principles.
+To the contrary, Ratterman testified that he would prefer not to go back more than two years for trending purposes. - 38.
+The Shueys' computation of alternative values using different GRMs and the property's contract rent similarly lack probative weight.
+They did not offer any market support for how they determined those GRMs beyond John Shuey's bald assertion that investors in low-end properties look for GRMs of 65 to 70. - 39.
+Although the Assessor sought to raise the assessment, she too failed to offer probative evidence establishing a different value.
 She relied on Ratterman's appraisal.
 Ratterman is an experienced appraiser who certified that he complied with USPAP in appraising the property.
-But he acknowledged that his original assumption about the home's condition was partly incorrect, which caused him to adjust his estimate under the sales-comparison approach downward by \$4,000, leaving it only \$1,000 above the property's assessment.
+But he acknowledged that his original assumption about the home's condition was partly incorrect, which caused him to adjust his estimate under the sales-comparison approach downward by \$2,000, leaving it only negligibly above the property's assessment.
 Although Ratterman testified that the change in condition would not affect his estimate under the GRM method, he did not sufficiently explain why.
 If the change in assumed condition would alter how buyers perceive the property under the sales-comparison approach to the extent Ratterman acknowledged, it stands to reason that it might also affect the return investors would require on the property's market rent.
 Without more explanation, we will not simply assume otherwise.
-And even a small change in the GRM might bridge the modest gap between Ratterman's unrevised estimate of \$61,500 and the property's assessment.
+And even a small change in the GRM might bridge the modest gap between Ratterman's unrevised estimate of \$60,500 and the property's assessment.
 Accordingly, we reject Ratterman's conclusion of value.